(This post may include affiliate links. You can read about our affiliate policy here.)

 Husl$core: $$$$

-Commissions & fees: paid by client
+Commissions & fees: None paid by the freelancer

-Where: Nationwide
+Where: Nationwide (remote)

 Requirements: 18 or older

-Maven links clients who need consulting services with independent experts who can provide it.
-Consultants are encouraged to sign up and create a profile, listing their background and experience.
 Like many other consulting platforms, your actual name is obscured to visitors.
 Clients only find out who you are after you’re hired.

 You can’t consult with competitors of your current employer.
 (This is standard practice with all consulting arrangements.)
 You are also required to read the site’s ethics guidelines to ensure you don’t breach any confidentiality agreements.

+But the most common micro-consulting gigs are electronic surveys.
 These surveys pay a set price, which is likely to be less than your one-on-one consulting rate.
 That said, if you get a job here, it should pay well.
-When testing the site, our editor was immediately offered an electronic survey that promised $30 for 15 minutes of work.
-You can sign up to consult for Maven here.

 Referral fees